 Watching and wagering on horse racing is extremely popular across the US, especially in Pennsylvania.

 PA Horse Racing betting is legal across the state and is available in person at several racetracks in the state, as well as online and mobile wagering.
-Online horse race betting has really taken off in the state and the country as a whole.
+Online horse race betting has really taken off both in the state and the country as a whole.

 For anyone who is new to betting on horse racing in PA, it can be complicated to place a bet or know where to look for Pennsylvania horse racing news.
 This article provides some information on Pennsylvania horse racing, including how to bet online, how to read the horse racing odds, the reviews of the best horse betting sites in PA and PA horse betting promotions, as well as an overview of the major raceways in PA.

 Best Pennsylvania Online Horse Betting Sites – September 2023